SomeWeekendReading/someweekendreading.github.io/_posts/2021-12-10-weekend-editrix-exposed.md

 ---

 Last weekend, the Weekend Editrix was exposed to a person who tested positive for COVID-19.
 The need for rapid testing suddenly became very real for us.
+While waiting for the test to work, we worked out the Bayesian stats for the test: a positive test means near-100% chance of COVID-19, while a negative test means 89.4% chance of no COVID-19.

 ## What's the sitch?